CrispyyBaconx/export-twitter-following/README.md

 ![list.json?include_profile_intersititial_type=1](example.png)

 Click on the request to open it up, you can see it as a parameter in the url.
-Copy it and use it here.
-You can also obtain the x-csrf-token from the request headers if you scroll down a bit in this same request.
+You can also obtain the x-csrf-token from the request headers if you scroll down a bit in this same request, copy it and stick it in your .env file.